m0ntz/meet/README.md

 #### Scenario 1: When user hasn’t specified a number, 32 is the default number.

-- _Given_ the user did not specify the number of events to be displayed _When_ he filters events by city _Then_ 32 will be the default number of displayed events.
+- _Given_ user hasn’t specified the number of events _When_ the user opens the events page _Then_ a default number of 32 events is loaded on the page.

 #### Scenario 2: User can change the number of events they want to see.

-- _Given_ the user wanted to see more or less events at once _When_ a filter is applied _Then_ the desired amount of events will be shown.
+- _Given_ the events page is open _When_ the user changes the number of events _Then_ the event list elements shows the number of events set by the user.

 ### Feature 4: Use the app when offline